 The site contains good accessibility to services and facilities in the village.
-This includes a school and buses to Dorridge, which contains a rail station with direct links to Solihull and Birmingham.
+This includes Hockley Heath Primary School and a bus service to Dorridge, which contains a rail station with direct links to Solihull and Birmingham.
 Other nearby services and facilities in Hockley Heath can be accessed by a short walk or cycle as shown on the appended Connectivity Plan.
 We have also appended a Concept Plan.

 In terms of the settlement hierarchy, we consider that Hockley Heath should be higher and identified as suitable for increased levels of growth.
 As set out in the 'Draft Local Plan: Topic Papers', only accessibility of the settlement means its growth opportunities are restricted.
-However, there are a number of Figures within the Accessibility Mapping Methodology Report which identify that the settlement has good bus services.
+However there are a number of Figures within the Accessibility Mapping Methodology Report which identify that the settlement has a good bus services.